matplotlib/matplotlib/doc/api/animation_api.rst

    AVConvFileWriter

-Fundamentally, a `MovieWriter` does is provide is a way to grab sequential frames from the same underlying `~matplotlib.figure.Figure` object.
+Fundamentally, a `MovieWriter` provides a way to grab sequential frames from the same underlying `~matplotlib.figure.Figure` object.
 The base class `MovieWriter` implements 3 methods and a context manager.
-The only difference between the pipe-based and file-based writers in the arguments to their respective ``setup`` methods.
+The only difference between the pipe-based and file-based writers is in the arguments to their respective ``setup`` methods.

 .. autosummary::